-Balance at beginning of year Net Additions to inventory Balance at end of year
+Balance at beginning of year Net Additions to inventory

 General

 Inventories are measured at the lower of cost and net realisable value.

 Net realisable value is the estimated selling price in the ordinary course of business less the estimated costs of completion and the estimated costs necessary to make the sale.